adenjwong/mi-ct-mri-project/README.md

 > W. M. Wells III, P. Viola, H. Atsumi, S. Nakajima, and R. Kikinis, “Multi-modal volume registration by maximization of mutual information,” *IEEE Transactions on Medical Imaging*, vol. 15, no. 1, pp. 35–45, 1996.

+In addition to rigid registration, this project now includes an optional **deformable (non-rigid) registration extension using B-spline free-form deformation (FFD)**.
+This extension is designed as a secondary experimental component to investigate how increasing transformation flexibility affects Mutual Information-based optimization and alignment quality.

 This repository is designed as a **small, mathematically focused experimental framework** suitable for a course project, mini paper, or technical presentation.

 ---